-- Do not enter the brick building closest to Waverly Parkway. - Do not call the LSM office for any ACA business. - Park and drive only in areas designated for ACA use.
-Work to stay on designated driveway and parking area; do not parking on grassy areas or in the driveway unless during a designated drop-off or pick-up time. - Always leave facilities better than we found them DO NOT borrow/use any supplies other than paper products in the bathrooms.
+- Do not enter the front entrance of CPC. - Do not call the CPC office for any ACA business. - Park and drive only in areas designated for ACA use.
+Work to stay on designated driveway and parking areas; do not park on grassy areas or in the driveway unless during a designated drop-off or pick-up time. - Always leave facilities better than we found them DO NOT borrow/use any supplies other than paper products in the bathrooms.
 All black/white boards should be thoroughly cleaned at the end of each class.
 Be neat and clean in the bathroom, lunch, and outdoor areas. - NO FOOD or DRINK may be consumed anywhere other than in the lunchroom or designated classrooms.
-Students may only have water in study hall or class in order to reduce the incidence of sticky spills. - DO NOT enter any rooms that we are not using for class, including supply/janitor closets and storage areas. - Return chairs and tables to the state they were in originally by the end of class on Thursday.
+Students may only have water in class in order to reduce the incidence of sticky spills. - DO NOT enter any rooms that we are not using for class, including supply/janitor closets and storage areas. - Return chairs and tables to the state they were in originally by the end of class.